 How do partners document AI supervision under LSO Rule 6.1-1?

-A quarterly written review listing which matters used AI, which tools were used, what the supervising lawyer reviewed, and any issues identified.
+A quarterly written review under Rule 6.1-1, listing which Ontario matters used AI, which tools were used, what the supervising lawyer checked, and any issues found.
 Signed by the supervising partner and filed per matter.

 How long does a privilege-safe AI rollout take?